bgamari/ghc-wiki-import/trac-notification.md

-Notification errors are not reported through the web interface, so the user who submit a change or a new ticket never gets notified about a notification failure.
+Notification errors are not reported through the web interface, so the user who submits a change or a new ticket never gets notified about a notification failure.
 The Trac administrator needs to look at the log to find the error trace.

 ### *Permission denied* error